• Skip to primary navigation

 Sour cream and cheese top a bowl of chili.

-Slow Cooker Chili is the perfect recipe to start on a cold Sunday morning.
+Slow cooker chili is the perfect recipe to start on a cold Sunday morning.
 The smell of onions, peppers, and spices will fill your home around midday.
 It’s a wonderful feeling knowing that dinner is cooking itself!

 Serve this slow cooker chili with cornbread (try my skillet cornbread recipe), tortilla chips, or crackers.
 It's perfect for keeping warm during winter, tailgating during football season, or as a fuss-free weeknight meal.